project-alice-assistant/docs/docs/skill-development/new-language-support.md

 ---
-title: 'Adding a new language support'
+title: Adding a new language support
 sidebarDepth: 4
 tags:
 - language support